Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 medic.
 Once training concludes, the learned policy for each medic can be exported.
 Given that all our implementations are based on TensorFlow, the learned policy is just a TensorFlow model file.
-Then during the inference phase, we switch the Brain type to Internal and embed the TensorFlow model generated from the training phase.
+Then during the inference phase, we switch the Brain type to Internal and include the TensorFlow model generated from the training phase.
 Now during the inference phase, the medics still  continue to generate their observations, but instead of being sent to the Python API, they will be fed into their (internal, embedded) model to